aws-neuron/aws-neuron-sdk/libraries/nxd-inference/api-guides/api-guide.rst

 Configuration
 -------------

+NxD Inference defines configuration objects that enable you to control how a model is compiled and used for inference.
+When you compile a model, its configuration is serialized to a JSON file in the compiled checkpoint, so you can distribute the compiled checkpoint to additional Neuron instances without needing to compile on each instance.

+NxD Inference supports loading HuggingFace model checkpoints and configurations.
+When you run a model from a HuggingFace checkpoint, NxD Inference loads the model configuration from the model's PretrainedConfig.

+.. _nxd-inference-api-guide-neuron-config:

 NeuronConfig
 ~~~~~~~~~~~~

-NeuronConfig contains configuration options for inference on Neuron.
+NeuronConfig contains compile-time configuration options for inference on Neuron.

 Initialization
 ^^^^^^^^^^^^^^